otula/kiemi/NB-IoT-Temperature-Prototype/README.md

 # NB-IoT-Temperature-Prototype
 NB-IoT-Temperature-Prototype based on Olimex dev kit for Quectel bc66

+- NB-IoT-based temperature sensor prototype running on Quectel bc66/OpenCPU.
+- Can be used to send CIMI, temperatures measurements, voltage and signal strength to a remote server using HTTP
+- Uses [DS18x20-uart-opencpu](https://github.com/otula/kiemi/tree/master/DS18x20-uart-opencpu) 1-wire protocol implementation for sensor communications

 Before use, remember to modify the appropriate #defines and constants to match your environment.
 Namely APN_OPERATOR, SERVER_ADDRESS, SERVER_PORT and REQUEST_TEMPLATE.

 The code should work "as is", though certain limitations do remain.
 You can check the TODOs in the source code for improvement ideas and/or unimplemented features.